bytefish/bytefish.de/content/blog/huawei_e352-s.md

 [ 1472.040496] usb 2-5: GSM modem (1-port) converter now attached to ttyUSB5
 </pre>

+The modem should be usable by now and your network-manager should ask you for the PIN to unlock the device.
+Congratulations!

 ## udev rules ##

 We don't want to impress people by remembering these cryptic lines, so you could write two ``udev`` rules to execute these commands whenever the device is added to the USB subsystem.
 Store it to ``/etc/udev/rules.d/70-huawei_e352.rules``